monsoonmaelstrom/book2/book2.md

 “And what did you say?”

-“If you’re worried that I told him I was pretty sure we could, I didn’t.
+“If you’re worried I told him I was pretty sure we could, I didn’t.
 But I’m pretty sure we can.
 I just don’t know if we can kill that *specific* polity leader.”

 “You think he’s more powerful than you?”